 Bedroom three with 5'2" king size bed, side tables, small chest of drawers, wardrobe space.

 Enclosed lawned garden to the front of the property.
-Small enclosed paved courtyard to the year.
+Small enclosed paved courtyard to the rear with outside furniture.

 On-street parking to the front of the property.